-7.18.1.1 RobotWare Add-In prepared [3121-1]
+7.19.1.1 RobotWare Add-In prepared [3121-1]

-7.18 Engineering Tools
+7.19 Engineering Tools

-7.18.1 RobotWare Add-in
+7.19.1 RobotWare Add-in

-7.18.1.1 RobotWare Add-In prepared [3121-1]
+7.19.1.1 RobotWare Add-In prepared [3121-1]

-The option RobotWare Add-In prepared makes it possible to run licensed Add-Ins from 3rd party developers on the robot controller.

-Add-Ins allow to create installable additional software packages that extend the capabilities offered by RobotWare, making ABB's robot controllers even smarter and even more user-friendly.
+General The option RobotWare Add-In prepared makes it possible to run licensed Add-Ins from 3rd party developers on the robot controller.
+Features Add-Ins allow to create installable additional software packages that extend the capabilities offered by RobotWare, making ABB's robot controllers even smarter and even more user-friendly.
 Creating RobotWare Add-Ins is also the recommended way for 3rd party developers to add new features into RobotWare.
 An Add-In can include a number of RAPID modules, system modules, or program modules which hold the basic code for the Add-In.
 The Add-In also includes some files for loading and configuration at start up.
 The Add-In may also include .xml files with event log messages in different languages.
 An Add-In can also consist of more advanced coding, such as C# code, for FlexPendant applications.
 For more advanced coding, use RobotStudio SDK applications.

-The RobotWare option RobotWare Add-In prepared is only needed for licensed Add-Ins.
+Note The RobotWare option RobotWare Add-In prepared is only needed for licensed Add-Ins.
 It is not needed for open Add-Ins or Add-Ins delivered together with RobotWare, for example track motion and positioners.
 For more information, see Application manual - RobotWare add-ins.

-Add-Ins can be used for any application, equipment, or functionality that extends the capabilities offered by RobotWare.

-There is no performance data available for this option.

-Unlicensed, open, Add-Ins

-What you need from ABB to package and run your own open Add-In is:

-· RobotWare Add-In Packaging tool
+Application Add-Ins can be used for any application, equipment, or functionality that extends the capabilities offered by RobotWare.
+Performance There is no performance data available for this option.
+Requirements • Unlicensed, open, A What you need from ABB to package and run your own open Add-In is: RobotWare Add-In Packaging tool Licensed Add-Ins Licenseu Auu-IIIS What you need from ABB to package and run your own licensed Add-In is: RobotWare Add-In Packaging tool Continues on next page

-Licensed Add-Ins

-What you need from ABB to package and run your own licensed Add-In is:

-RobotWare Add-In Packaging tool

-7.18.1.1 RobotWare Add-In prepared [3121-1] Continued
+7.19.1.1 RobotWare Add-In prepared [3121-1] Continued

-- a licence certificate for the RobotWare Add-In Packaging tool for your Add-In name - RobotWare option RobotWare Add-In prepared
+- a license certificate for the RobotWare Add-In Packaging tool for your Add-In name - RobotWare option RobotWare Add-In prepared